mbartlett21/Bubble-Plugin-Custom-Scrollbar/README.md

 This is a repository based on the [Bubble](https://bubble.is) plugin 'Custom Scrollbar'.
-This lets you use Github's functionality in terms of version control, forks and pull requests.
-Note that the the plugin code is stored on Bubble's servers, and you need to synchronize your repository in the Bubble Plugin Editor.

- This plugin can be used in [Bubble applications](https://bubble.is).
+# Contributing, etc
+Note that contributions are not accepted, and support is not provided.